popcron-games/unity-library/README.md

 Instances must be added and remove to the `Everything` class manually, unless you inherit from a "base" type that already ensures this for you.

 ### The `CustomMonoBehaviour` type and its pattern
-Their only purpose is to automatically do what `Everything` expects from you.
-This behaviour is also guarded, so that a sub type doesn't accidentally hide it, there are sealable types first, and then the custom types under the sealable type so that it seal the virtual methods for the callbacks.
+Their only purpose is to automatically do what `Everything` expects from you if you want to use its API with your types.

-This pattern is done for the `MonoBehaviour`, `ScriptableObject`, `Editor` and `EditorWindow` Unity base types.
+This pattern is done for the `MonoBehaviour`, `ScriptableObject`, `Editor` and `EditorWindow` Unity base types so that it can be maximized.
-If you see a set of different methods and functionalities to have that the custom ones that I wrote don't do then feel free to make your own.
-I'm not a fan of "base" types but working within Unity's implementation of their design there will always be "base" classes.

-The custom types will also dispatch a `ValidateEvent` to themselves when `OnValidate()` is meant to happen.
+The custom types will also dispatch a `ValidateEvent` to themselves when `OnValidate()` is meant to happen on the instance.

 ### Iterating using generics
 The `Everything.GetAllThatAre<T>()` generic method currently has a good decent bandaid over its design but a bandaid nonetheless.
 The internal collections stores a list of `object` instances but the user is expecting a `IReadOnlyCollection<T>` the collection must mean that code should somehow transform from `object[]` to `T[]`.
 Basically this method will cost an allocation in the same way `ArrayPool<T>.Shared` invokes allocations.